 If there is a biblical issue, as opposed to a preference issue, we should go and talk to our Pastors.
 But until God clearly calls us to another church, we should submit willingly and joyfully out of our fear of God and desire to please Him.

 So ask yourself, “Am I under God’s protective authority?”
-Am I willfully placing myself outside of it at home?
+Or am I willfully placing myself outside of it at home, in the workplace, in civil society, or in some other realm?
 Have I submitted to the authority of a church or do I hop from church to church?
+Will I pray for our nation that submission to God and His Word would once again be the heart of our leaders?

 Today’s Other Readings: